Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.

 - it can be completed in a relatively short period of time compared with other talking therapies

-- the highly structured nature of CBT means it can be provided in different formats, including in groups, self-help books and apps (you can find mental health apps and tools in the NHS apps library)
+- the highly structured nature of CBT means it can be provided in different formats, including in groups, self-help books and online

 - it teaches you useful and practical strategies that can be used in everyday life, even after the treatment has finished